Co-FOUNDER, She/Her Pronouns

 Legal Clerk & Grant Writer, He/Him Pronouns

-Dusty started with LRP in 2016 as a volunteer intern and now works as the Law Clerk and Grant Writer.
+Dusty started with LRP in 2016 as a volunteer intern before working as the organization’s Law Clerk and Grant Writer.
 He is excited to stay on with LRP in the fall of 2018 as an Equal Justice Works Fellow focusing on bringing civil legal support to rural transgender people across Washington state.
-He studied law at UC Davis and has lived in the PNW for many years after being raised in Oklahoma.
-He is deeply committed to all forms of transgender liberation and to creating worlds in which transgender people can thrive as their true selves.
+He studied law at UC Davis and has lived in the PNW for many years.
+He is deeply committed to all transgender liberation and creating worlds in which transgender people can thrive as their true selves.

 Stephanie has been a criminal defense lawyer in Washington since 1990; before that, she worked with runaway and homeless teenagers at social service agencies in Chicago and Seattle.
 She likes spending time with her two groovy adult daughters and rocking out on the guitar with her garage band.
 Stephanie has been transgender for her whole life, but only made it out of the closet in 2012.
 She will tell you that it has worked out really well.